 Vacation is one time when it’s definitely best to put the 80/20 rule into action.
 I wouldn’t be surprised if I just used up my whole 20 percent for the year on this one vacation, but I had a great time and I saw places that I never would have seen by just staying at home, so it was totally worth it to me to compromise on my usual food for a week.

 Unless you have a food allergy or intolerance, the best plan it just to try to relax and take the focus off of food for a week and focus on having a fun time instead.
 If you know that eating a certain food will make you feel sick then try to avoid that food as much as possible, of course, but otherwise, it’s best to just try not to stress about what you eat.
 If you spend your whole vacation worrying about food, then you’ll be too stressed out to enjoy anything else!

-So, the moral of the story is, do what you can to keep eating “real,” but, if you can’t, then just relax and enjoy 🙂
+So, the moral of the story is, do what you can to keep eating “real,” but, if you can’t eat healthy real foods for every meal then just try to relax and enjoy your vacation!

 What are some of your tips for eating real on vacation?

 This post is shared with: Sunday School at Butter Believer, Party Wave Wednesday at Holistic Squid, Natural Living Link-Up at Jill’s Home Remedies, Frugal Days Sustainable Ways at Frugally Sustainable.

 (We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.)

 The information in this post is not to be taken as medical advice and is not intended to diagnose or treat any disease.